igemuoftATG/wiki2016/src/markdown/HP-Silver.md

 Our techno-moral scenario is a creative piece consisting of Diary Entries of an artisanal miner in Kenya who discovers the gold biosensor through conversations overheard by a nearby mining company.

 ### Interviews

 Our team member Shivali Barot was able to travel to Baltimore, Maryland to meet parasitologist and the first-user of an RDT, Dr. Clive Shiff.
 This interview provided us with insight about whether the paper-based biosensor is really environmentally-friendly or sustainable.
-Her experiences are outlined here:

-We also conducted interviews with esteemed professors closer to home.
-Dr. Ian Crandall and Dr. Kevin Kain are both assistant professors at U of T with interests in malaria epidemiology, public health, and disease technology.
+On September 14, 2016, we conducted an interview with parasitologist Dr. Ian Crandall.
+His research focuses on development of antimalarials that can inhibit the transmission of the Plasmodium parasite between red blood cells.

+It is known that those at an elevated risk of contracting malaria are missionaries, miners, and military.
+In order to protect themselves, these individuals tend to take antimalarials prophylactically.
+However, this is usually accompanied by harmful side effects leading these individuals to prematurely stop using these crucial drugs.
+Also, in regions where malaria is endemic illnesses such as meningitis are misdiagnosed as malaria due to some overlapping symptoms.
+Development of a good diagnostic test would result in the more appropriate use of antimalarial drugs, wasting fewer resources, and leading to less antimalarial resistance.

+Dr. Crandall emphasized that the elimination of malaria is very difficult, yet offered a unique solution to the management of the disease.
+Most adults in regions where malaria is endemic already have parasites in their blood, however they do not get sick because they have immunity to the parasite.
+This phenomenon makes it very difficult to design malaria interventions in endemic regions.
+As such, It would be beneficial for artisanal miners to know the level of parasites in their blood and establishing a treatment plan based on directed therapy.
+To conclude the discussion, Dr. Crandall offered a key insight on coupling our gold biosensor with a malaria RDT: Instead of using a governmental approach, he proposes that we use an incentive model where we offer our biosensor to artisanal miners on the condition that they give us their results from a malaria test.
+It is this idea we have explored further as our application scenario for our project.

+Dr. Kevin Kain: Director, SAR Laboratories, Sandra Rotman Centre for Global Health, UHN-Toronto General Hospital, Director, Tropical Disease Unit at the UHN-Toronto General Hospital, a Professor of Medicine at the University of Toronto, and holds a Canada Research Chair (Tier I) in Molecular Parasitology

+Dr. Kevin Kain is a tropical disease expert specializing in host-parasite interactions.
+He researches  equity in global health and knowledge translation.
+After hearing about our kit design, a valuable note of feedback was his insight on self-administering RDTs, where he emphasized that people in developing countries generally do not react well to inflicting self-pain (such as pricking their own finger).
+What is operationally important is to avoid generating bio-hazards by providing end-users the equipment they need for safe protocol such as falcon tubes, adequate waste disposal containers, and gloves.

+We also discussed the bottom-up approach to our intervention by using community health clinics to control delivery of the gold biosensor.
+Dr. Kain talked about the intervention study he led which dealt with administering bed nets in Uganda (cite).
+When compared to a control group who simply received bed nets, the study group- who received a participatory education video with a cultural component responded significantly better to the intervention.
+Dr. Kain also offered a helpful insight that we are in need of “a lot of one-dollar things as opposed to one million dollar thing”.
+Having a grassroots-led assay would offer a pragmatic informational advantage, and by administering it with a community health clinic we could link the problem with an immediate solution.

 ### iGEM Impact